hasan0v/140-Vibes/README.md

 ## Contact

-For any questions or inquiries, please contact Hasan at hasan@example.com.
+For any questions or inquiries, please contact me at alihasanov.m@gmail.com.

 ---

-Thank you for contributing to the 140 Vibes Hiphop Group Project!
+Thank you for contributing to the 140 Vibes!
 We appreciate your support and effort in making this project better.